 Jean-Philippe Rameau Zoroastre opera to libretto by Louis de Cahusac.
 Directed 2006 by Pierre Audi at the Drottningholm Slottstheater.
 Stars Anders J. Dahlin (Zoroastre), Evgueniy Alexiev (Abramane), Sine Bundgaard (Amélite), Anna Maria Panzarella (Erinice), Lars Arvidson (Zopire/La Vengeance) Markus Schwartz (Narbanor), Gérard Théruel (Oromasès/Ariman), and Ditte Andersen (Sèphie).
 Christophe Rousset conducts Les Talens Lyriques in collaboration with the Drottningholm Theatre Orchestra and Chorus.
-Amir Hosseinpour choreographs the Drotttningholm Theatre Dancers.
-Set and costume design by Patrick Kinmonth; lighting by Peter von Praet.
-Directed for TV by Olivier Simonnet.
-Produced for TV by Christina Hörnblad and François Bertrand.
+Features dancers from the Drotttningholm Theatre Dancers.
+Set and costume design by Patrick Kinmonth; lighting design by Peter von Praet; choreography by Amir Hosseinpour.
+Directed for TV by Olivier Simonnet; produced for TV by Christina Hörnblad and François Bertrand.
+Sung in French.
 Released 2008, disc has 5.1 Dolby TrueHD sound.
 Grade: A

 This is a good introduction to early, or baroque, opera.
 The good guys, Zoroastre (Persian hero) and his gal Amélite are pitted against the bad guys, Abramane and his paramour Erinice.
 The problem is that Erinice secretly loves Zoroastre and would bring down the universe to get him.
 A priest commands Zoroastre to save the universe and his girl.
 After almost 4 hours of pageantry-paced yen and yang, Zoroastre finally establishes order.
 This is a big investment in time for such a thin book.